hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-hcp-terraform-setup/assignment.md

 }

 </style>
-The first step to begin work with your deployment tasks is to set up your Terraform Cloud resources.
+The first step to begin work with your deployment tasks is to set up your HCP Terraform resources.

-1- Terraform Cloud Organization
+1- HCP Terraform Organization
 ===
-- Sign up for a free Terraform Cloud account at https://app.terraform.io/signup/account.
+- Sign up for a free HCP Terraform account at https://app.terraform.io/signup/account.

 - If you already have an account, sign in with your existing credentials.

-2- Terraform Cloud Trial Plan
+2- HCP Terraform Trial Plan
 ===
-- Click on [THIS](https://app.terraform.io/app/organizations/new?trial=workshop2023) link to create a Terraform Cloud Organization for this workshop.
+- Click on [THIS](https://app.terraform.io/app/organizations/new?trial=workshop2023) link to create a HCP Terraform Organization for this workshop.

 - Use the <m>Create organization & start 14 day trial</m> button to enable "Plus Tier" features in your organization.
 Please see the image below.